Ankit-rana/lustre-setup/README.md

 	- vagrant up
 	- vagrant ssh
 	- sh /vagrant/scripts/bootstrap.sh
-> **Note**
+> **Note:**
-> if files does not show up in synced folder, use "vagrant plugin install vagrant-vbguest"
+> - if files does not show up in synced folder, use "vagrant plugin install vagrant-vbguest"